jwworth/command-line-cheat-sheet/README.md

 | Execute a program periodically, with output | `$ watch <commmand>` |
 | Repeat a command | `$ repeat <n> <command>` |

+### About

+The goal of this document is to be an exhaustive UNIX command line cheat sheet.
+It is inspired by all the cheat sheets that have come before.

 ### Contributing

-The goal of this document is to be the most exhaustive UNIX command line cheat sheet on the internet.
 I would be grateful and gratified if somebody contributed!
 Please open a pull request or issue if you have some UNIX tips to share.

 ### License